Kendra Appelman-Eastvedt

 Megan Vinet

-Grants and Enterprise Management Unit Manager
+Grants & Enterprise Management Unit Manager

 Megan joined CDPHE in 2018 and currently leads the Grants and Enterprise Management (GEM) Unit.
 Megan originally joined CDPHE as a Contract Administrator in the Hazardous Materials and Waste Management Division and then joined the Division of Environmental Health and Sustainability in 2020 under the Waste Diversion team.
 Megan has 25 years of contract, project, and grant management experience in travel and sustainability programs.
 Megan was born and raised in Colorado and holds a Bachelor of Science degree in Organizational Leadership from Colorado State University Global.